 Why does it take more than one adjustment if the bone is simply "out of place"?

 Because bones do not move out of place.
 That is a very, very old theory.
 When you feel "out", you are in reality simply "tight".
 Joints tighten for one of three reasons: (1) major trauma, like a car accident, (2) minor trauma, like bad posture daily at your computer screen, and (3) stress…although stress won't cause your problem, it will definitely make an existing problem worse.
 When joints of the spine tighten, they produce pain due to neurological interference.
 A well-placed adjustment loosens those stiff painful joints, thus blocking the pain signal traveling to your head, thus breaking the pain-spasm cycle.
-Bottom line: Loose joints are healthy joints, and like getting in shape, it is a "process" to restore normal spinal mobility.
+Bottom line: Normally moving joints are healthy joints, and like getting in shape, it is a "process" to restore normal spinal mobility.

 What is chiropractic?

 "Chiropractic" comes from the Greek word chiropraktikos, meaning "effective treatment by hand."